zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus.md

 - Makes a backup copy of the configuration directory

-- Has an option to upgrade an existing unprivileged installation of NGINX Plus
+- Provides an option to upgrade an existing unprivileged installation of NGINX Plus

 Comparing to a standard installation of NGINX Plus, an unprivileged installation has certain limitations and restrictions: